 Figure 6 Probability density distribution diagram of degressive and enhancive.
-Here, 0 is the same as the −1label, and 1 is the same as +1.
+Here, 0 is the same as the −1 label, and 1 is the same as +1.

-Therefore, this model has the ability to detect non-interactions (real zeros) as follows.
+Therefore, this model can detect non-interactions (real zeros) as follows.
 If drug pairs are unlikely to interact, then those drug pairs are likely to be real zeros.

 According to this hypothesis, the model was used to predict all unknown drug pairs (zeros).
 Unknown drug pairs include 270,000 drug pairs.
-We consider drug pairs as non-interacting drug pairs in the model’s output if the enhancive and degressive probability are less than 0.4 and 0.4.
+We consider drug pairs as non-interacting drug pairs in the model’s output if the enhancive and degressive probability are less than 0.4.
 Among the unlabeled data, about 65,000 drug pairs had these conditions.
 These drug pairs are candidates for non-interaction.
 Due to the model’s high accuracy, the low variance of results, and the model’s high resolution, we consider these pairs non-interaction drug pairs.

 Selecting and training model on known and unknown interactions This section uses known data and potential non-interaction candidates to form a data set.
 Here, we use the non-interaction candidate drug pairs as real zeros.
-The recommender system presented in Section Selecting model is also used for the final model.
+The recommender system presented in the Section Selecting model is also used for the final model.

 First, the B matrix rows, which contain the +1 and -1 interactions, are separated according to the previously detailed procedure and placed in 10 parts.
 Then, 30,000 non-interacting candidate drug pairs were randomly selected from 65,000 drug pairs.
 In the chosen drug pairs, the drug pairs and the dual of them must be non-interaction candidates.
-The zeros group is randomly divided into 10 parts, so each drug pairs and the dual are in the same batch.
+The zeros group is randomly divided into 10 parts, so each drug pair and the dual are in the same batch.
 Then 10 parts of zeros are merged with 10 parts of pre-prepared +1s and -1s.

-The data set contains approximately 72,702 drug pairs, divided into relatively equal parts, is ready to use in the training and testing of the final recommender system.
+The data set contains approximately 72,702 drug pairs, divided into relatively equal parts, and is ready to use in the training and testing of the final recommender system.

-Selecting final model

-The final model is almost the same as that described in Section Selecting model.
-That means it has three Conv-layer with 128, 32, and 8 filters.
-Then, as before, three fully connected Conv-layers were used.
-The difference was that the number of nodes changed from 64, 16 and 2 to 64, 16, and 3 in each layer, respectively.
-Specifically, this model gives three possible outputs for the three modes of enhancive interaction, non-interaction, and depressive interaction.
-Also, the number of epochs

-was considered 9.
-The deep neural network model for predicting interaction is shown in Figure 7.
-At this stage, the new model was not chosen because:

-1) The power of this model for relatively accurate detection of enhancive and degressive interactions has been proven.

-2) The zeros used in this section are just suggested and have not been approved by the Pharmacology Laboratory.
-Until the writing of this article, a comprehensive database for non-interaction cases has not been made public.
-If the model selection is made again, a model may be selected that is not necessarily valid in real-world application and hard to accept.

-Due to the above reasons, the zeros recommender system is used to comprehensive drug-drug interactions prediction by changing the number of outputs from 2 to 3 as the input data.

-Figure 7 Arrangement of neural network layers SNF-CNN Predict triple-class interaction.
-Non-interaction (0), degressive interaction (-1) and enhancive interaction (+1)

 Three-class model training trend